Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Mariners have posted a mark of 1-3.
+- In five games as the underdog over the last 10 matchups, the Mariners have posted a mark of 1-4.

-- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on six occasions.
+- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on seven occasions.

-- The Mariners have gone 1-6-0 against the runline over their past 10 contests (seven of those contests had a runline set by oddsmakers).
+- The Mariners have put together a 1-6-0 record against the runline over their previous 10 matchups (bookmakers set runlines in seven of those games).

 Explore More About This Game